Skip to main content

 Via Quadronno offers a European‑inspired breakfast and cafe experience just off Fifth Avenue, known for its artisan toasts and Italian‑leaning morning fare.
 The relaxed vibe and quality espresso make it a go‑to for a casual start to the day.

-Ricotta Toast, Cappuccino, Seasonal Frittata
+Must-Try Dishes: Ricotta Toast, Cappuccino, Seasonal Frittata

-What makes it special: Italian‑style breakfast with artisan breads and espresso.
+What Makes it Special: Italian‑style breakfast with artisan breads and espresso.

 8.3